Niqabigeek/Devblog-tutorial/README.md

 # Devblog-tutorial
-A simple web page using HTML and CSS
+How to create a simple web page using HTML and CSS